Osinbajo Points Accusing Finger at Supreme Court, Reason Emerges

 Osinbajo reacts to Buhari's death

-Legit.ng also reported that former Vice President of the Federal Republic of Nigeria, Prof. Yemi Osinbajo, has reacted to the passing of his former boss, President Muhammadu Buhari, who died on Sunday, July 13, in London, describing his legacy as a testament to the nobility of public service.
+Legit.ng earlier reported that Osinbajo reacted to the passing of President Muhammadu Buhari, who died on Sunday, July 13, in London.
+He described his legacy as a testament to the nobility of public service.

 Prof Osinbajo, who was Nigeria's two-time Vice President, served alongside President Muhammadu Buhari from May 29, 2015, to May 29, 2023.